saijayanth-vattikonda/smart-parking/README.md

 ## Circuit Diagram

-Refer to the detailed circuit diagram in the `docs` folder.
+Refer to the detailed circuit diagram in the `Report` file.

 ## Code